wp-plugins/embed-object/readme.txt

 1. Upload `embedObject.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-2. Use something like this `[embed: src="http://www.exemplo.com.br/seuarquivo.swf" width="560" height="340" ]` to embed objects in your posts
+2. Use something like this `[embeded: src="http://www.exemplo.com.br/seuarquivo.swf" width="560" height="340" ]` to embed objects in your posts

->The syntax to embed objects is `[embed: attribute1="attribute1 value" attribute2="attribute2 value" ... ]`.
+>The syntax to embed objects is `[embeded: attribute1="attribute1 value" attribute2="attribute2 value" ... ]`.

 >**IMPORTANT**
 >Ever use " instead of ' to set the values of an attribute, or the plugin will not work.